I love to learn about different opinions, views, lifestyles, ethics, and anything else that the mind can conceive.

-The majority of the population in many Caribbean countries is young people (http:www//carec.org).
-Individuals who chose to get married do so at a young age.
-Many people, however, chose not to get married but to start a family, sometimes with multiple partners.
-Even though some wish to start families, some are only interested in the sexual act and so there is a widespread use of contraceptives.
+The majority of the population in many Caribbean countries is young people (carec.org).
+Individuals who choose to get married do so at a young age.
+Many people, however, choose not to get married but to start a family, sometimes with multiple partners.
+Even though some wish to start families, others are only interested in the sexual act, and so there is widespread use of contraceptives.

 It is understandable that Malthus did not foresee the growth of technology and man's ability to adapt to the changes in his society to stay alive.

-Malthus' theory on population growth is not suitable for the Caribbean societies.
+But for these reasons, Malthus' theory on population growth is not suitable for Caribbean societies.